folio-org/mod-graphql/README.md

 ## Installation

-Install dependencies:
+It's the usual drill for an NPM module.
+First, install dependencies:

 ```
 $ yarn install
 ```

-Run the tests:
+Then run the tests:

 ```
 $ yarn test